manticoresoftware/manticoresearch/docs/sphinxql_reference/explain_query_syntax.rst

     EXPLAIN QUERY index query

-EXPLAIN QUERY statement displays the execution tree of the provided full-text query.
+EXPLAIN QUERY displays execution tree of the provided full-text query.
-This statements works for any kind of indexes such as template, plain, real-time, percolate.
+This statement works for any kind of indexes such as template, plain, real-time or percolate.

 .. code-block:: none